321

 Already in 2009, Vivienne produced her first album, ‘Roofgarden’.
 And, during her studies at Berklee, she released her second album: ‘Polaroid’ (2012).
 This album was recorded in the Netherlands, in a small studio in Leiden.
 Here she recorded together with Australian producer Geoff Baker, and she came out with a magnificent album.
 Vivienne let her voice and only her voice speak, completely a cappella, sometimes dubbing over forty voices.
 Vivienne presents six of her own compositions and a new foundation for numerous concerts and collaborations was laid.

-In the last few years, Vivienne performed with ECM pianist Florian Weber and jazz icon Lee Konitz, who played with the Miles Davis Birth Of The Cool quintet.
+Over the years Vivienne performed with ECM pianist Florian Weber and jazz icon Lee Konitz, who played with the Miles Davis Birth Of The Cool quintet.
 That same year she went on tour with guitarist Joe Cohn, son of late Al Cohn that we know from the arrangement of the song Georgia, by Ray Charles.
 And she made an appearance by speaking and performing at the Fulbright TEDx in Washington and at the Maurits Huis The Hague for the Royal Dutch Queen.

-The future brings a turbulence of great size; Living in New York City, The City That Never Sleeps.
+Living in New York City, The City That Never Sleeps is a turbulence of great size.
 In August 2015, she had her debut in the famous Blue Note Jazz Club when she was invited to sing for multiple days as a special guest with Kenny Werner’s Quintet including multi-Grammy Award winner John Patitucci, Ambrose Akinmusire, Chris Potter, and Marcus Gilmore.
 Recently she recorded on Kenny Werner’s recent Vinyl with Dave Liebman, Terri Lyne Carrington, and James Genus for NewVelle records.

 ChocoJazz/Vervool, a bespoke multi-sensory experience launched with her pastry chef husband, Ted Steinebach is on the verge of redefining what free jazz, food, and interdisciplinary art can be.
 The live performances are made to listen to, watch, and taste, making the audience part of the art.
 This project has gotten a lot of international attention ever since the first project was created.
 In 2018 they performed an hour-long show for 1500 people audience being the world’s biggest musical pasty painting and they were featured on Japanese TV, in a 6-minute feature in NHK Catch world’s biggest news.
 They also did a customized show in Museum the Lakenhal about Rembrandt.
 In 2018 she spoke at the National Fulbright conference in Mexico about creating musical soundscapes and interdisciplinary improvisation.